spawnfest/UntitledProject/README.md

 This project accepts bugs and features using github issues, you can lodge one <a href="https://github.com/spawnfest/UntitledProject/issues"> here </a>

 Bugs and features will be fixed when I can.
 Pull Requests, are also it accepted will make my life a lot easier.
 Github actions are configured on this repostiory, when cloning this repo, please make sure that the current tests pass.

 ## Build [&#x219F;](#table-of-contents)

+This program is tested and developed on Linux, it may not work on other platforms.

 ```shell
 $ rebar3 compile